jgm/pandoc/test/command/biblatex-nietzsche-ksa1.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'A single volume from the critical edition of Nietzsche''s works.
+- annote: "A single volume from the critical edition of Nietzsche's works.
 This book entry explicitly refers to the first volume only.
     Note the title and maintitle fields.
 Also note the sorttitle and sortyear fields.
-We want this entry to be listed after the entry referring to the entire edition'
+We want this entry to be listed after the entry referring to the entire edition"
   author:
   - family: Nietzsche
     given: Friedrich